a-samir97/E-commerce-django-API/Features.md

 - User can update information
 - User can bidding product ( increase the price of the product )
 - Automatic bidding
+- Get all Products that have fixed price
+- Get all products that have variable price (bidding)
+- Get Products by the latest